 University Social Responsibility (USR) is an growing phenomena that promotes

 responsible everyday management.
 It refers to:

 Utilising the Benchmark Standards for University Social Responsibility across the European Higher Education Area (EHEA), that were produced in an earlier EU Lifelong Learning Programme funded project, the work of the current project develops the concept of facilitation of learning as a key to effective engagement of students as active agents of their own learning.

-HOW IS THE ESSA PROJECT ADDRESSING THIS ISSUE?
+HOW DOES THE ESSA PROJECT ADDRESSING THIS ISSUE?

-By using a group of trained facilitators, a cohort of 60 students drawn from the 3 participating universities will be trained as Social Responsibility Auditors.
-This will be done through a student-centred programme, delivered in blended mode (online and offline).
-The programme will culminate in 4 Cross-National Student Audits of different European higher education institutions.
+By using a group of trained facilitators, a cohort of 60 students drawn from the 3 participating universities have been trained as Social Responsibility Auditors, through a student-centred programme, delivered in blended mode (online and offline).
+The programme will culminated in 4 Cross-National student audits of different European higher education institutions.

 Students awarded a Level 6 EQF Certificate in Social Responsibility Auditing following satisfactory completion of: